 The buyer should attend the home inspection.
 Thorough home inspectors not only check the home for potential issues and answer your questions but also explain how to maintain your new home properly.

-Step 7: Appraisal and Loan Commitment — Unless a homebuyer plans to pay cash to purchase a home, the P&S will contain a mortgage contingency.
+Unless a homebuyer plans to pay cash to purchase a home, the P&S will contain a mortgage contingency.
 In other words, the deal is contingent on the buyer obtaining a mortgage loan.

 Once the homebuyer completes his or her home inspections, the buyer's lender will order a real estate appraisal by a licensed Rhode Island appraiser.
 The lender has the home appraised to ensure that a property's fair market value, as determined by the appraiser, is equal to or more than the purchase price.
 If the appraisal amount is less than the purchase price in the P&S, that doesn't necessarily mean the buyer won't qualify for a mortgage loan; however, the lender may not agree to give a home loan for the full amount in the borrower's mortgage application.
 In such a case, the options would be for the buyer to put more money down at closing or for the seller to agree to reduce the sale price.

-After a borrower submits a loan application with a loan officer (see above), the loan officer gathers all the borrower's financing information.
+After a borrower submits a loan application to a loan officer (see above), the loan officer gathers all the borrower's financing information.
 The underwriter approves or denies a mortgage loan.
-Upon approval, the lender issues a formal loan commitment letter, which contains an offer to extend a mortgage loan to the applicant under specific terms and conditions, e.g., interest rate, length of the note.
+Upon approval, the lender issues a formal loan commitment letter, which contains an offer to extend a mortgage loan to the applicant under specific terms and conditions, e.g., interest rate, and length of the note.
 The purpose of the commitment letter is to inform the borrower the lender has approved the loan, as long as the homebuyer meets certain outstanding conditions.

 The Rhode Island P&S states that once the loan commitment letter is submitted, the mortgage contingency "is deemed satisfied, regardless of whether the stipulations and conditions of the commitment letter are met.
 Buyer assumes all obligations in fulfilling any and all conditions of the commitment letter."
-Thus, it is imperative to understand the outstanding conditions in the commitment letter and whether or not there is a risk they might not be satisfied.
+Thus, it is imperative to understand the outstanding conditions in the commitment letter, and whether or not there is a risk, they might not be satisfied.
 If so, proceeding without an extension could put the homebuyer's deposits at risk.

 Before the loan commitment deadline, a buyer should secure homeowner's insurance to make sure the property qualifies for homeowner's insurance at reasonable rates, and that there are not any factors that prevent a homebuyer from obtaining homeowner's insurance, sometimes referred to as hazard insurance.
 Such factors may include the property residing in a flood plain or prior claims.